 George Mason University Summer Semester Macroeconomic Theory Economics 104 Professor Dr. Thomas Carl Rustici Office James Buchanan Hall Room 162 Hours ON-LINE Phone 993-1137 Email trustici@gmu.edu Class Macroeconomics 104 This class in entirely on-line.
 Everything will be conducted through Blackboard and regular email.
 Class lectures are Youtube videos uploaded to Blackboard for the student to view at their own schedule.
 These videos for each week will be uploaded on Monday and Wednesday.
 All class announcements are posted to Blackboard.
 Exam dates and times will be posted at least one week before the exam to give students preparation time for the exam.
+Graduate Assistant: My assistant for this course is Colin Sides.
+His email where he can be reached throughout the week is csides@gmu.edu.
+Zoom meeting can be scheduled upon request from your email to Colin.
 Objectives The lectures and readings in this course are designed to familiarize students with the fundamentals of macroeconomic theory.
 The central focus this course takes is an understanding of the process of price formation in a free exchange economy.
-A wide variety of market institutions such as the price system, monetary system, the profit-loss system, speculation, financial intermediaries, and the structure of production are explored for their coordinative roles with respect to aggregate economic activity.
+A wide variety of market institutions such as the price system, monetary the profit-loss system, speculation, intermediaries, and the structure of production are explored for their coordinative roles with respect to aggregate economic activity.
 Also, we will examine the economics of public choice that highlights the elementary dynamics of the political marketplace.
 Finally, the basic microeconomic and macroeconomic principles are applied to a wide variety of larger economic issues such as inflation, unemployment, national income, economic growth and development, the business cycle etc. Grades There are four exams in this course, three 60 minute midterms and a comprehensive final.
-Make-up for exams is only permissible if the student notifies the instructor before the scheduled testing or because of extraordinary circumstances. cases of unexcused absences for tests receive a zero.
+Make-up for exams is only permissible if the student notifies the instructor before the scheduled testing or because of extraordinary circumstances.
+All cases of unexcused absences for tests receive a zero.
 THERE IS NO CURVE IN THIS CLASS.
 There are NO homework assignments or other projects in this course.
 Exams are taken through Blackboard.
 Exams are a mix of multiple choice, short answer questions and essay questions.
 Grades are based on 90% and up = A; 80 to 89% = B; 70 to 79% = C; 60 to 69% = D; 59% and lower = F. The course grade is weighted as follows: Exam 1 20% Exam 2 20% Exam 3 20% Final 40% IMPORTANT NOTICE ABOUT EXAMS You will need to download the Respondus Lockdown Browser before any exam can be taken in the course.
 The following link allows you to do this. https://its.gmu.edu/knowledge-base/how-to-install-and-use-the-respondus-lockdown-browser/ Required Texts There are two required textbooks for successful completion of this course.
 These texts are co-edited and co-authored by Dr. Thomas Rustici, Dr. Jim Caton, Ted Phalan and Dr. Dima Shamoun.
 Macroeconomics Vol. 1: The Monetary Foundations of the Macro Economy (M1) Macroeconomics Vol. 2: Macro Economics: Past and Present (M2) These books should be available to the student either through the GMU Bookstore, Amazon or directly from the publisher Cognella.
-The GMU Bookstore website is gmu.bncollege.com.
+The GMU Bookstore website is qmu.bncollege.com.